A self-published Kashmiri author

 Book Launch event for Reflections on the Changing World (2019) received warmly

 4th August, 2019: Despite prevailing political tensions in the valley, the book launch event for Reflections on the Changing World (2019), was received warmly, by the audience, who had come from diverse parts of Srinagar.
-Surprisingly, a lot of workingwomen, in the city, turned up for the event.
+A lot of workingwomen, in the city, turned up for the event.

 The honourable public speakers, for the event, were Mrs Nayeema Mahjoor, a journalist, who worked for the BBC, for many number of years, and was also a former chief for State Commission for Women, and author of non-fiction book, Lost in Terror.
 The other guest speaker, was avid columnist Zahid G Muhammad, author of four non fiction books, on Kashmir, and editor of Peace Watch Kashmir.

 Mrs Nayeema Mahjoor commented that Naveed Qazi’s newest book is a ‘world atlas in prose’.
 Regarding specialism mandatory for any aspiring writer, Zahid G Muhammad called Qazi a ‘voracious reader’, with a ‘unique compilation style’, in non-fiction books.